-They quickly discovered that they not only shared a U.S. Navy connection but also had both graduated from the Toms River Campus of Admiral Farragut Academy — Peter in 1949 and Raey a decade later.
+They quickly discovered that they not only shared a U.S. Navy connection but also had both graduated from the Pine Beach, NJ Campus of Admiral Farragut Academy — Peter in 1949 and Raey a decade later.
 As they compared notes, the men realized they had a lot in common, including rocky starts at Farragut.

 Coming from public school during ninth grade, Peter failed four out of five subjects his first year.
 And when Raey enrolled, he was a self-proclaimed “show off with disciplinary issues.”
 Through hard work, committed teachers (Raey cites Cedric Lewis, to whom the 1959 Trident yearbook was dedicated), and solid friendships, the boys turned to men, and then to the Navy.

 Peter graduated from the U.S. Naval Academy and spent his career as a Naval Aviator.
 In Vietnam, he was among the first pilots assigned to the Grumman A6 Intruder.
 After being promoted to Captain in 1974, Peter’s final duty — his “dream tour” — was as Defense Attache to the Republic of Singapore.

 Lured by “warm weather and not having to wear a necktie” Peter and his wife Kathy retired and managed a small hotel in the U.S. Virgin Islands, where he captained a seaplane shuttle until moving to Naples in 2010.
 Throughout the years, Peter remained especially close to Farragut roommate Frank Herosher, as well as classmates Joe Kelly, Leo Brandenburg and Pat Dollard.